 University of Oklahoma, BFA Graphic Design

-4th Grade Language Arts, 4th Grade History, 1st-5th Grade Art
+4th Grade Homeroom, 4th Grade Language Arts, 1st-5th Grade Art

 Miss Sarah McWhorter has over ten years of teaching experience.
 Drawing on her own K-12 classical education and the wisdom of her mother’s teaching experience of more than 30 years, she strives to engender in her students a deeper sense of wonder in each of those disciplines and to create a rich experience in the classroom.
 Originally from Dallas, Texas, Miss McWhorter spent the first part of her teaching career there.
 She enjoys gardening, hiking, camping, and all that life in Jackson has to offer.